IvoLeist/ml_cnag-crg_course/README.md

 ## Run it locally

-Navigate on the terminal inside this folder and run it with either:
+Navigate on the terminal into this folder and run it with either:

 **jupyter notebook/lab**:
 >`jupyter notebook` or `jupyter lab`